while-true-do/tldr/cheatsheets/systemctl.md

 # Cheat Sheet: systemctl

-| If you are using systemd, you should know some commands about systemctl.
+If you are using systemd, systemctl will be the command line tool, you need.

 Status of a unit